All to nothing: The Derek Dietrich story..............continues

-On February 19 the Reds signed Derek Dietrich to a minor league contract with a non-roster invitation to spring training.
-What followed has been one of the oddest individual seasons in franchise history.
+On February 19, 2019 the Reds signed Derek Dietrich to a minor league contract with a non-roster invitation to spring training.

-He was one of two non-roster invitees to make the Opening Day roster.
-He became a fan favorite and the talk of the town with his swagger, gold chain, shenanigans and power display.
-He also drew the ire of opponents along the way.
-His season has been all or nothing:
+He quickly becoming a fan favorite and the talk of the town with his swagger, gold chain, shenanigans and power display.

-Scooter Gennett's injury opened the door to playing in April.
+The Scooter Gennett injury opened the door to Dietrich getting playing time in April.